learn-the-web/topics/jekyll-cheat-sheet/index.md

             <h1>Homepage</h1>
             ```
-          - 'Layouts can be nested by including a different `layout` YAML front matter at the top of a layout.'
+          - 'Layouts can be nested by including a different `layout` at the top of a layout HTML file.'
       - name: '*Page variables*'
         details:
           - 'To pass information from a page to a layout you can use YAML frontmatter.'